 Job hunting in Canada as a newcomer is a natural part of the integration process.
-While moving, you may consider getting a ‘place-holder’ job.
-Something to give you Canadian work experience as some employers look for it before they are will to hire a newcomer.
-However, many immigrants land in Canada with years of experience in their foeld and would prefer to continue their career.
-Blessedly, I’ve been able work in my field immediately.
+While moving, you may consider getting a ‘place-holder’ job – something to give you Canadian work experience, as some employers look for it before they are willing to hire a newcomer.
+However, many immigrants land in Canada with years of experience in their field and would prefer to continue their careers.
+Blessedly, I’ve been able to work in my field immediately.

 So, my tips are for job hunting in Canada as a newcomer who wants a job in their field, not just for a ‘Canadian experience’ job.

 As I mentioned, I was blessed to go straight into my field after graduation.
 It’s no accident though.
 In addition to studying in Canada, I made use of my school access to LinkedIn and other source materials, and did as many self-learning certificates as I could manage on top of my experience.

 For example, I’ve been using Google Analytics and Hootsuite for years, but the certifications look good.

 1. Start Networking Immediately, and Start Looking as Soon as it Makes Sense

 Network, network, network.
 Speak up, make acquaintances, and share your knowledge and skills.
 Whether in person or online, when you’re job hunting in Canada as a newcomer, everyone you come in contact with should know that you are looking or soon to be looking.